SquadroneSystem/vrbrain_nuttx/NuttX/nuttx/configs/lpc4330-xplorer/README.txt

 CFLAGS
 ------

-Only the Atollic toolchain has built-in support for the Cortex-M4 FPU.
+Only the recent toolchains have built-in support for the Cortex-M4 FPU.
 You will see the following lines in each Make.defs file:

-  ifeq ($(CONFIG_LPC43_ATOLLIC_LITE),y)
-    # Atollic toolchain under Windows
-    ...
   ifeq ($(CONFIG_ARCH_FPU),y)
     ARCHCPUFLAGS = -mcpu=cortex-m4 -mthumb -march=armv7e-m -mfpu=fpv4-sp-d16 -mfloat-abi=hard
   else
     ARCHCPUFLAGS = -mcpu=cortex-m3 -mthumb -mfloat-abi=soft
   endif
-  endif

-If you are using a toolchain other than the Atollic toolchain, then to use the FPU you will also have to modify the CFLAGS to enable compiler support for the ARMv7-M FPU.
-As of this writing, there are not many GCC toolchains that will support the ARMv7-M FPU.

-As a minimum you will need to add CFLAG options to (1) enable hardware floating point code generation, and to (2) select the FPU implementation.
-You might try the same options as used with the Atollic toolchain in the Make.defs file:

-  ARCHCPUFLAGS = -mcpu=cortex-m4 -mthumb -march=armv7e-m -mfpu=fpv4-sp-d16 -mfloat-abi=hard

 Configuration Changes
 ---------------------